List of The League of Extraordinary Gentlemen titles: Volumes

-The League of Extraordinary Gentlemen, Volume I
+The League of Extraordinary Gentlemen, Volume I (1999–2000)

 In the aftermath of the events of the novel Dracula, a now disgraced and divorced Mina Harker (née Murray) is recruited by Campion Bond on behalf of British Intelligence chief "M" and asked to assemble a league of other extraordinary individuals to protect the interests of the Empire.
-Together with Captain Nemo, Mina travels to Cairo to locate Allan Quatermain, then on to Paris in search of Dr. Jekyll; finally in London she forcibly recruits Hawley Griffin, The Invisible Man, who completes this incarnation of the League.
+Together with Captain Nemo, Mina travels to Cairo to locate Allan Quatermain, then in Paris in search of Dr. Jekyll, and in London recruits Hawley Griffin, The Invisible Man.
 Meeting with Professor Cavor, the League is sent against Fu Manchu in his Limehouse lair, who has stolen the only known sample of cavorite and plans to use it to build an armed airship, against which Britain would have little defence.
-Having eventually retrieved the cavorite, the League delivers it into the hands of their employer — none other than Professor Moriarty (nemesis of Sherlock Holmes), who plans to use it in an airship of his own, with which he will bomb his adversary's Limehouse lair flat, taking large parts of London and the League itself with it.
+Having eventually retrieved the cavorite, the League delivers it into the hands of their employer, who is revealed to be Professor Moriarty (nemesis of Sherlock Holmes), who plans to use it in an airship of his own, with which he will bomb his adversary's Limehouse lair flat, taking large parts of London and the League itself with it.
 An aerial battle above London commences, and the League eventually triumphs.
 Mycroft Holmes replaces Moriarty as the League's employer, and the extraordinary individuals are given the task of remaining in the service of the Crown, awaiting England's call.
 Some kind of a meteor shower is shown, leading up to the events in Volume II.